Basic Algorithm Templates

 int p[N], size[N];

-//p[] stores the ancestor node of each point, size[] only has meaning for ancestor nodes, indicating the number of points in the set the ancestor node belongs to
+//p[] stores the ancestor node of each point, size[] is only meaningful for ancestor nodes, indicating the number of points in the set where the ancestor node is located

 // Return the ancestor node of x